 I’ll be honest.
 I’m not hard core when it comes to concerts, festivals, parades, and many other New Orleans hallmark events.
 I enjoy them but I’m happy to leave a little early, skip the last parade, or watch from afar.
 So the thought of adding small children to a big event like Jazz Fest gave me serious pause.

-- Invited Jacob’s awesome sister Sara to help us corral the crew.
+- We invited my husband’s awesome sister to help us corral the crew.

-- Bought tickets for the first Saturday since the wisdom says the weather is generally cooler the first weekend.
+- We bought tickets for the first Saturday since the wisdom says the weather is generally cooler the first weekend.

-- Went out to Zoo to Do for Kids the night before, keeping our 3 year old up until after 10pm.
+- We also (foolishly or brilliantly) went out to Zoo to Do for Kids the night before, keeping our 3 year old up until after 10:00pm.

 Well, the last one was an “oops,” but what’s a family to do in a city with so much fun?

-We let baby Cora get her morning nap at home and then off we went!
-We parked at a friend’s house and walked the final blocks.
+We let our baby get her morning nap at home and then off we went!
+We parked at a friend’s house and walked the final blocks to Jazz Fest.

 Our Jazz Fest packings included the typical baby items + the following items which proved really useful: